bottlepy/bottle/docs/api.rst

 .. autoclass:: BaseRequest
    :members:

-The module-level :data:`bottle.request` is a proxy object (implemented in :cls:`LocalRequest`) and always refers to the `current` request, or in other words, the request that is currently processed by the request handler in the current thread.
+The module-level :data:`bottle.request` is a proxy object (implemented in :class:`LocalRequest`) and always refers to the `current` request, or in other words, the request that is currently processed by the request handler in the current thread.
 This `thread locality` ensures that you can safely use a global instance in a multi-threaded environment.

 .. autoclass:: LocalRequest
    :members: